siakaramalegos/task-ajax/README.md

 I created this app as a learning project for Tech Talent South's code immersion bootcamp.
 It is a Rails app that allows a user to manage their tasks, and the views are generated using JavaScript.

+You can see a live version of the app on Heroku [here](https://taskittome.herokuapp.com/).

 Learn more about my journey as a developer [here](http://siakaramalegos.github.io/).